nick-The-One/python_course/01_intro.md

 * For you:

   * You'll know Python a bit better than before
-  * You'll have project done if you through with it
+  * You'll have project done if you go through with it
   * You'll have something else to do aside from work and degrading with youtube

 * What's Nielsen's interest in it